Moving to Spain

 Spain is a member of the EU and the old monetary unit PESETAS is history.
-The change from Pesetas to Euros is only one of many changes, and in the last few years Spain has become a more modern and technological country.
+The change from the peseta to the Euro is only one of many major changes in recent years.
+During this period Spain has also become a much more modern and technologically-advanced country.

-One of the main reasons for moving to Spain is the climate, another is that the cost of living is considerable lower than in some other European countries.
+One of the main reasons for moving to Spain for many people is the favourable climate; another is that the cost of living is considerably lower than in some other European countries.

 With flights to all the main European cities you are just a few hours away from you “home” country, so visiting friends and relatives is relatively easy and not too expensive.
 In addition, Spanish is considered a relatively easy language to learn and all of us at ThisIsSpain are keen to assist you to learn Spanish.

 Of course – when you live in Spain you will probably find that you friends would rather visit you!